gescholt/gescholt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a postdoc at [MPI-CBG](https://www.mpi-cbg.de/), working in the [Algebraic Systems Biology](https://www.mpi-cbg.de/research/researchgroups/currentgroups/heather-harrington/research-focus).
+I am currently a postdoc at [MPI-CBG](https://www.mpi-cbg.de/), working in the [Algebraic Systems Biology group](https://www.mpi-cbg.de/research/researchgroups/currentgroups/heather-harrington/research-focus).
-Previously, I was a postdoc at the [Polsys Team](https://www-polsys.lip6.fr/) and [Laboratoire Jacques-Louis Lions](https://www.ljll.fr/en/).
+Previously, I was a postdoc at [Sorbonne Universite](https://www.sorbonne-universite.fr/), jointly in the [Polsys Team](https://www-polsys.lip6.fr/) and the [Laboratoire Jacques-Louis Lions](https://www.ljll.fr/en/).
 I completed my PhD in Mathematics under the supervision of [Dr. Cynthia Vinzant](https://sites.math.washington.edu/~vinzant/) in May 2021.

 My primary work involves studying mathematical structures that emerge within areas of the sciences and engineering.